brandur/sorg/content/fragments/ruby-typing-2024.md

 ## Ergonomics, two by two (#ergonomics)

 Once you do, your `.rbs` file has now taken on a life of its own, and needs to be maintained by hand rather than generated again from its source `.rb`.
-Having started programming in C, it reminded me a lot of `.h` header files, an I tried to have an open mind about it, but after a few days of work found the RBS files a little grating (post-C languages ditched the headers for a reason):
+Having started programming in C, it reminded me a lot of `.h` header files, and I tried to have an open mind about them, but after a few days of work found the RBS files quite grating (post-C languages ditched the headers for a reason):

 * Every addition or change is done twice.
 Once in `.rb`, and then repeated in `.rbs` with slightly altered syntax and type annotations added.
 Keep in mind that all private/internal methods and constants should also be in `.rbs` to maximize the benefit of the type check, so even internal refactors tend to update both types of files.